pudly/schmopera-hugo/content/articles/opera-dont-judge-it-by-its-people.md

 ---
-title: "Opera: don't judge it by its people"
+title: "Opera: don&#039;t judge it by its people"
 ---

 There is this stereotype of "theatre folk."
 They come to rehearsal enveloped in pashmina, they identify themselves with their choice of uniquely quirky glasses-frames, and they wear the kind of clothing that begs the honest question, "Did you make that tunic yourself?"